 Lifehacks for Restless Leg or PLMD:

-There are several studies pointing to peripheral hypoxia (low oxygen in the legs, arms) as being a contributing factor in RLS and PLMD.
+Several studies suggest that peripheral hypoxia (low oxygen in the legs and arms) is contributing to RLS and PLMD.
 One study found that PLMD symptoms were worsened by sleeping at high altitudes.[ref]
 Another study found poor endothelial function in people with RLS.[ref]
-And another study found lower oxygen levels just in the legs of patients with RLS.
+Another study found lower oxygen levels just in the legs of patients with RLS.

 Exercise may help with low oxygen levels in the legs.
 A recent study on a small group of patients with both restless leg and peripheral artery disease found that frequent, low-intensity exercise helped reduce symptoms.[ref]
-Other studies also point to exercise (possibly) helping with restless leg.[ref]
-Yoga was shown in one small (10 people) study to help with restless leg symptoms.[ref]
+Other studies also point to exercise possibly helping with restless leg, but not being a cure-all for everyone.[ref]

 Whole-body vibration:

-A study tested whether blood flow would be increased using whole-body vibration.
+A study tested whether whole-body vibration would increase blood flow.
 The results showed that skin blood flow in the legs did not increase — but that whole-body vibration did help with RLS.[ref]

 Member Content: